nsinorov/SoftUniMainPath/JS Front-End/HTML & CSS/Media Queries/02_Responsive_Top_Menu/README.md

       Make the navigation responsive by using media query.
 Define a maximum width of 500px, if the screen is less than that:

      • the <a> tag in the <nav> need to be displayed as block and with padding-left: 5px
+     • the <ul> tag in the <nav> need to be left with 0 margin and paddin